raniyaasher-bit/machine-learning-enabled-stolen-app-detection/README.md

 - Scikit-learn
 - Decision Tree Algorithm

+- ## My Role
+- I worked on data cleaning, model training, testing results, and documentation, and learned how machine learning can be applied to real-world  problems.

 ## How the Project Works
 1. Data is collected and cleaned.
 2. Important features are selected from the dataset.